py4dstem/py4DSTEM/README.md

 ### Sample code

 Sample code lives in this repository, in two top level directories, called `tutorials` and `sample_analysis_code`.
-To access these files, you can download this repository from github by clicking on the green 'Code' button, unzip the files, and place them somewhere on your system.
+To run these files, you can download this repository from github by clicking on the green 'Code' button, unzip the files, and place them somewhere on your system.
 Then navigate to the `tutorials` or `sample_analysis_code` directories on your local filesystem, and find a sample `.ipynb` or `.py` file, and try running it.
 A good place to start is `tutorials/quickstart.ipynb`.